 The Isle of Coll – part of the Inner Hebrides – lies on the edge of Scotland’s west coast, directly north of Tiree and west of Mull.
 This stunning island is surrounded by miles of pristine golden beaches and has vast swathes of unspoilt countryside at its centre.

 Coll is also pleasingly free of tourism, making a visit to this gem of an island a real step back in time.
-Explore and discover Coll in this complete guide which includes an overview, visiting advice, and a virtual tour.
+Explore and discover Coll in this complete guide which includes an overview and visiting advice.